dhthwy/r/README.md

 # r

+"It was cold that day.

+See I was so devastated that I called out to you for help.
+Long time.

+I couldn't drive like that.
+I was stranded.

+But all I was told was 'takeda takeda'

+Because it was more important for you to tend to them for the 1000th time than to tend to a friend's well-being emergency.

+You didn't give a DAMN about my well-being.

+Don't ever expect to give a DAMN about yours.
+"

+---

 "The kicker is that you were eminetly aware of all of these things for years.

 Yet when someone else says: 'I'm most important' whenever there's opportunity, you chose them at the expense of me.